ThomasLeeBBS/robloxanalytics/README.md

     - Class RolimonsSource: Contains all logic for acquiring data from external Rolimon's and Roblox sources.
         - get_top_games(): Hits the Rolimon's API to get the list of top games.
         - enrich_game_data(): Gets the universe_id for a game from the Roblox API.
-        - get_daily_stats(): The core web scraping method that uses Selenium to launch a browser, navigate to a game's page, and extract the daily chart data.
+        - get_daily_stats(): The core web scraping method that uses Selenium and webdriver-manager to launch a browser, adding specific options like --no-sandbox to ensure stability when running in an automated cloud environment.
 - databases/firestore_handler.py
     - Class FirestoreHandler: Manages all communication with the Google Firestore database.
         - _initialize(): Connects to the specific Firestore database using the project credentials.
         - upsert_game(): Creates or updates a game's main document in the games collection.
-        - insert_daily_stats(): Writes the daily statistics for a game into the daily_stats subcollection using an efficient batch write. utils/
+        - get_latest_stat_date(): Checks the database for the most recent existing data point for a game. write_daily_stats(): Writes a provided batch of daily statistics and updates the parent document's timestamp in a single atomic transaction. utils/
     - This package contains helper modules that are not specific to the core business logic.
         - logging_setup.py: A simple function setup_logging() to configure file and console logging in one place.
-        - gcp.py: Contains the shutdown_instance() function, which uses the GCP metadata server to find its own VM name and zone, then issues a gcloud command to stop itself.
+        - gcp.py: Contains the shutdown_instance() function, which contains GCP-specific helper functions.
+NOTE: In the final automated version, the VM shutdown is handled by the main startup script (daily_checkin.sh) rather than this Python module.